Packet handling

 The event of receiving or sending a packet.

-on packet %packet name%:
+on packet:on packet %packet name%:

 The event can be canceled.
 In this case, the packet will not be received or sent (respectively).